 Once you have been assessed as ‘eligible’ to receive DSAs, you will need to arrange a Needs Assessment.
 This is an informal meeting between you and an assessor to decide what support you need.
 You will then finally receive a letter of entitlement detailing exactly what support you are entitled to and how to order your equipment.

 Students should make a DSA application to the appropriate funding body.
-Please visit the relevant website for more information on DSA and to download an application form.
+Please visit the relevant website for more information on DSA and to either complete an online application or to download an application form.

 For students living in:

 - Students enrolled on a Nursing or Midwifery undergraduate course that started before 01/08/2017 should apply for DSA with NHS Bursaries through their NHS BOSS account

 The whole DSA application process can take up to 14 weeks, therefore we advise you to apply as early as possible so that support is in place for the start of your course.
 The team can advise and guide you through any point of the DSA application process.

 The Wellbeing Team are here to support students who experience mental health difficulties during their academic study.
 In conjunction to this, the team are committed to raising awareness and reducing stigma around mental health conditions in addition to encouraging all of our students to stay well.